 You could go out an buy an interval timer, but that’s an unnecessary expense, and it won’t help too much if you haven’t already memorized the routine.
-Instead, there are two free 7-Minute Workout apps that have already been developed that will keep you on task.
+Instead, there is a free 7-Minute Workout app that have already been developed that will keep you on task.
 You could use these on a web browser, Android, and iPhone.
-The first listed is my preferred app, because the whistles are a more effective start/stop for me.

 Is it Really Only 7 Minutes?

 There have been some critics of the 7-Minute workout that say the name of the workout is slightly misleading.

 It’s not actually a 7 minute workout.
 With the 10 second breaks, it works out to 7 minutes, 50 seconds.
 And you’re doing yourself a dis-service if you stop after one circuit.
 The authors state that participants should do the circuit 2-3 times within their article, so you can’t fault them there.

 No. It’s suppose to be difficult.
 You should definitely consult with your doctor before you try any high intensity workout like this, particularly if you are on medication or have hypertension or heart disease, as the author’s state.

 If you are in decent shape, without any health concerns, you should be able to do it, even if it takes you a bit of time to go the full 30 seconds with each motion.